tomaszmichalak/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/custom-component.md

 ![troubleshoot unresolved packages](assets/custom-component/troubleshoot-unresolved-packages.png)

+>[!NOTE]
+>
-Note if you have unresolved package imports for some of the new dependencies added to the core project, try updating the aem-guides-wknd maven project, which will in turn update all sub-projects.
+> If you have unresolved package imports for some of the new dependencies added to the core project, try updating the aem-guides-wknd maven project, which will in turn update all sub-projects.
 You can do this by right-clicking **aem-guides-wknd &gt; Maven &gt; Update Project**.